david-xc/STA208/README.md

 		* `Balance sample_Resampling_Attentionlearning.ipynb`: this is the notebook for the multi-lable  classification problem to classify the balanced sample (augmenting by Data Sampler) through the Attention learning.

+* `/Generative data augmentation(Section 7)/`: this folder contains all code and notebooks of Section 2.

+	* `CNN.ipynb`: this is the notebook for the code and explanations about CNN model(baseline 1).

+	* `ResNet.ipynb`: this is the notebook for the code and explanations about ResNet50 model(baseline 2).

 * `/data/`: this folder stores all data files.